Walter W. Marseille

 Walter William Marseille (born 1901) was a German-American psychoanalyst and graphologist.
-In 1948 he corresponded with Albert Einstein and Bertrand Russell, advocating world government.
+In 1948, he corresponded with Albert Einstein and Bertrand Russell, advocating world government.

 Life

 Walter Marseille was the son of Gustav Marseille, a leader in the progressive education movement.
-He studied psychology, mathematics, history, and philosophy at the Universities of Heidelberg, Freiburg, and Munich.
-In 1926 he took a doctorate under Martin Heidegger at Marburg University.
+He studied psychology, mathematics, history, and philosophy at Heidelberg University, the University of Freiburg, and the Ludwig-Maximilians-Universität München.
+In 1926, he took a doctorate under Martin Heidegger at Marburg University.
 Further information is given by his friend Karl Löwith.
-From 1928 to 1933 Marseille followed the workshops (Arbeitsgemeinschaft) of Heinrich Jacoby in Berlin; his address was Dernburgstr.
+From 1928 to 1933, Marseille followed the workshops (Arbeitsgemeinschaft) of Heinrich Jacoby in Berlin; his address was Dernburgstr.
 34, Charlottenburg (Berlin).
 He later claimed to have broken with Heidegger in 1932 over Heidegger's refusal to condemn Nazism.
-Löwith tells us that Marseille left Germany in 1933, went to Vienna where he married a woman of Jewish origin, and then emigrated to the United States.
+Löwith tells us that Marseille left Germany in 1933, went to Vienna where he married a woman of Jewish origin, and then immigrated to the United States.
 He trained as a psychoanalyst at the Berlin Psychoanalytic Institute and the Vienna Psychoanalytic Society, and took Ruth Mack Brunswick as his training analyst.

 Marseille was hired by Paul Lazarsfeld in 1940 to analyse the handwriting of mail received by US Senators during the debate on the conscription bill, and developed an index for the cultural rating of handwriting.

 In April 1948 Marseille sent a paper, "A Method to Enforce World Peace", to both Bertrand Russell and Albert Einstein.
 A copy of the paper is in the Einstein archives along with correspondence with Einstein about it.
 See Einstein on Peace (1960), edited by Otto Nathan.
 Einstein's four replies in the ensuing discussion were sold by Bloomsbury Auctions in October 2008.
 The lot description in the sales catalogue reads as follows: